AbsorbingChaos/unmuteable-com/content/blog/The-Origin-Story/index.md

 ## Vision for the future

 Where can we go from here?
-The goal is to have difficult conversations, honest analysis, and dive deep into the philosophy and ethics behind crypto, decentralization, and what it can provide to the world.
+The goal is to have difficult conversations, honest analyses, and dive deep into the philosophy and ethics behind crypto, decentralization, and what it can provide to the world.

+Would you like to write ~~for~~ with us?
+[Send us a message!](/contact)